Renegade Comedy Party - NOW Magazine

 - More

-Party and laugh with the hottest comedians in the world at the Bovine Sex Club.
-Tuesday October 26; doors 9.

-Party and laugh with the hottest comedians in the world at the Bovine Sex Club.
-Tuesday October 26; doors 9 pm, showtime 9:30 pm.
-Admission: $15 online. $20 at door.
-(Tickets on eventbrite.ca.)
-Bovine Sex Club (542 Queen West).
-Every Tuesday!
-Proof of vaccination required.
+Party and laugh with the hottest comedians in the world.
+Every Tuesday at The Bovine Sex Club.
+Date: Tuesday November 9th Time: Doors-.

 Location Address - 542 Queen St West